bangsaenai/koopman-safeguard-python/README.md

 ---

+## 🍎 One More Thing...

+To the critics on Reddit who said: *"Okay, it runs on a Pi Zero.
+But that's still Linux.
+That's still a full computer."*

+**You are missing the bigger picture.**

+If we pull this off on an **ESP32 (Node32 Lite)**—a microcontroller with no OS, just bare metal—it stops being a "coding exercise."
+It becomes a **Paradigm Shift**.

+### Why should you be scared?
+(Or excited?)

+If a **$5 Microcontroller** can solve nonlinear stability in microseconds:
+1.  **Decentralized Intelligence:** Drones don't need to talk to a "Mothership" or Cloud to survive a storm.
+They think for themselves.
+2.  **The Death of Latency:** Decisions happen *at the sensor*, not in a server farm 5,000 miles away.
+3.  **Swarm Supremacy:** We are not talking about one smart robot.
+We are talking about **thousands of cheap, disposable, intelligent agents** working in harmony.

+**"AI Slop" implies something fake and useless.**
+But if this code allows a swarm of $5 chips to outperform a million-dollar centralized control system...

+**Then "AI Slop" just ate your lunch.**

+See you at the **ESP32 Benchmark**.
+*Coming soon.*

+---

 ## 🌪️ Coming Soon: Level 2 - The Stochastic Storm

 Level 1 was a deterministic toy model.
 It was designed to be solved.